AmpelProject/Ampel-core/src/ampel/pipeline/t3/sergeant/README.md

 ## Functions for pushing/pulling the Marshall (scanning page)
 Tested on python 2.7
-First, creat a config file called ~/.ptfconfig.cfg with the following content.
+First, create a config file called ~/.ptfconfig.cfg with the following content.
 ```
 [Marshal]
 user = your_username_on_marshal